- Case Study -

 BOXXER CONCEPT

 Spatial ability is a predictor of successful STEM careers and education.
-"Boxxer" is a virtual reality app for enhancing spatial ability and for demonstrating interaction design and artificial intelligence.
-The "Boxxer" game concept was voted Best Industrial Product by attendees of the 2018 international NATO e‑Learning Conference.
+"Boxxer" is an app for enhancing spatial ability with virtual reality, and for demonstrating interaction design and artificial intelligence.
+My "Boxxer" concept was voted Best Industrial Product by attendees of the 2018 international NATO e‑Learning Conference.

 Spatial ability is a predictor of successful STEM careers and education.
-"Boxxer" is a virtual reality app for enhancing spatial ability and for demonstrating interaction design and artificial intelligence.
-The "Boxxer" game concept was voted Best Industrial Product by attendees of the 2018 international NATO e‑Learning Conference.
+"Boxxer" is an app for enhancing spatial ability with virtual reality, and for demonstrating interaction design and artificial intelligence.
+My "Boxxer" concept was voted Best Industrial Product by attendees of the 2018 international NATO e‑Learning Conference.